-- Loans modified in a TDR that are determined to be collateral-dependent. - Loans to borrowers who have experienced an event that suggests a loss is either known or highly certain are subject to accelerated charge-off standards (e.g., residential real estate and auto loans are charged off or charged down within 60 days of receiving notification of a bankruptcy filing).
+Loans modified to borrowers experiencing financial difficulty that are determined to be collateraldependent.

-• Auto loans upon repossession of the automobile.
+- Loans to borrowers who have experienced an event that suggests a loss is either known or highly certain are subject to accelerated charge-off standards (e.g., residential real estate and auto loans are charged off or charged down within 60 days of receiving notification of a bankruptcy filing). - Auto loans upon repossession of the automobile.